 Walindi Resort actively supports the local community, so that they can benefit from tourism in the area.
 This is done in a number of ways, such as, employment, education, sanitation, supporting local charities, purchasing from local suppliers, working with communities and offering new opportunities for local small entrepreneurs.

 Walindi is a significant employer in the community.
-Walindi employs approximately 60 staff members, from surrounding villages as well as mainland PNG.
+Walindi employs 70 staff members, from surrounding villages as well as mainland PNG.
 All employees are trained in-house and paid at fair wages.
 Walindi ensures that all employees are provided with a safe working environment, and for those not from the surrounding villages Walindi also provides free housing along with free electricity and water.
 Staff turnover is generally very low which is in no doubt thanks to the support and working conditions offered by Walindi.

 Walindi Resort is a true believer in the value of education and is focused on making a significant contribution to the local people and economy through education and training initiatives.
 Apart from the training provided to all staff members, and establishing the schools onsite, Walindi strives to support the local community and economy through: donations to other local and national schools, providing internships and work experience opportunities in all departments of the resort and offering a free school bus service for all children living on-site who attend schools in Kimbe town.